kevin-sanjaya/ascension-frontend/README.md

 ## Functionalities
 This project came with standard functionalities such as:
-1. Organizing the team's upcoming scrimmage and tournament schedules.
+1. Organizing each team's upcoming scrimmage and tournament schedules.
-2. View overview rosters data for each team.
+2. Organizing player's individual data for each team.
-3. View profile detail data for each player.
-4. View both scrimmage and tournament results from each team.
+3. Organizing each team's scrimmage and tournament results.
-5. ...
-More functionalities will be added in the future.
+4. Dashboard page to bring an performance preview for each team.

 ## Project setup
 ```